sybrew/the-seo-framework/readme.txt

 		-> See method render_sitemaps().
 		-> https://core.trac.wordpress.org/ticket/60552#ticket

+TODO add Post/Term SEO-edit cap?
+	-> can this even be done?
+		-> Or, should we set a "default"?
+		-> Will this cause problems when deleting a post?
+Does TSF even invoke anything then, or does WP handle everything?

 **For everyone**

+* **Removed:**
+	* We've removed the ability to ping the sitemap to Bing because it no longer works.
+The Bing network's sitemap pinging endpoint was [closed by Microsoft in 2022](https://blogs.bing.com/webmaster/may-2022/Spring-cleaning-Removed-Bing-anonymous-sitemap-submission) to propel the IndexNow protocol.
+We were hopeful that they'd return the pinging functionality, but alas.
+		* Bing still uses the sitemap protocol as before, they only dropped pinging thereof.
+		* Bing reads `/robots.txt` and looks for the sitemap's location there.
+They and all significant search engines automatically read the sitemap periodically without relying on pinging.
+		* We have plans to support IndexNow, but for Now, you can Index via IndexNow using the official [IndexNow plugin](https://wordpress.org/plugins/indexnow/).
+As someone who can distinguish WordPress.com from WordPress.org, we'll bring you a properly programmed version later this year, though likely via a Premium extension.
 * **Changed:**
 	* TODO We now use `YYYY-MM-DDThh:mm:ssTZD` instead of `YYYY-MM-DDThh:mmTZD` for full dates.
 	* The optimized sitemap now orders hierarchical post types by last modified date instead of first publishing date, akin to how it already ordered nonhierarchical post types.